chollenbeck/rad_haplotyper/README.md

             Writes a genepop file using haplotypes.
 Must provide the name of the genepop file.

+    -o, --vcfout
+            Writes a VCF file that contains SNPs (unhaplotyped) and genotypes that were successfully built into haplotypes.
+Must provide the name of the VCF file.

     -a, --ima
             Writes a IMa file using haplotypes.
 Must provide the name of the IMa file.